 Historical Background (pre-1948)

 Palestinians trace their heritage and historical lineage in the Holy Land from the time of ancient Canaan.
-The ancestors of modern-day Palestinians, known as the Canaanites, were close relatives of the ancient Hebrews whose roots in the Holy Land date back to 1400 B.C.
+The ancestors of modern-day Palestinians were close relatives of the ancient Hebrews whose roots in the Holy Land date back to 1400 B.C.
 From 732 A.D. to 1258 A.D.
 Palestine was under control of the Arab-Islamic Empire, which was one of the most advanced empires of its time; renowned for its intellectual achievements in medicine, philosophy, astronomy, mathematics, optics, physics, chemistry, architecture and the arts.
 After the rise and fall of the Arab-Islamic Empire, when the Mongols invaded and proceeded to destroy much of Arab civilization in 1255, the region was subject to the brutal rule of the Khan Dynasty for 260 years.
 In 1517, the Turkish-Ottoman Empire seized control over the Holy Land.

 During World War I, as the British Empire was pursuing its own geopolitical interests in the Middle East, they formed an agreement with Arab nationalists in Palestine known as the Husayn-McMahon Correspondence.
 Within this agreement, the Arabs pledged to assist the British war effort by revolting against the Ottoman Turks, and in exchange the British promised to facilitate Arab nationalist goals of independence and unity after the war.
 In 1917, Great Britain administered the British Mandate for Palestine, granting the Palestinians ‘statehood’ within the confines of British military occupation.
 However, that same year Great Britain also issued the Balfour Declaration, pledging support for Zionist objectives in the Holy Land.